isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 In a class template, non-virtual functions are only instantiated if they're used -- but virtual functions are instantiated every time.
-This can bloat code size, and may overconstrain a generic type by instantiating functionality that is never needed.
+This can bloat code size, and might overconstrain a generic type by instantiating functionality that is never needed.
 Avoid this, even though the standard-library facets made this mistake.

 ##### See also